rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 O Lord, hear; O Lord, forgive.
 O Lord, pay attention and act.
 Delay not, for your own sake, O my God, because your city and your people are called by your name. ^0919

-While I was speaking and praying, confessing my sin and the sin of my people Israel, and presenting my plea before the Lord my God for the holy hill of my God, ^0920
+While I was speaking and praying, confessing my sin and the sin of my people Israel, and presenting my plea before the LORD my God for the holy hill of my God, ^0920

 while I was speaking in prayer, the man Gabriel, whom I had seen in the vision at the first, came to me in swift flight at the time of the evening sacrifice. ^0921